The Fukushima Diamond Route

 Aizu-Wakamatsu City

 The samurai spirit lives on in Aizu-Wakamatsu, one of the last strongholds against the Meiji government.
-For admirers of bushido (samurai moral code) and the Edo period, Aizu-Wakamatsu offers a fascinating glimpse back in history, with well-preserved architecture and local businesses that have been operating continuously for centuries.
+For admirers of bushido (samurai moral code) and the Edo period, Aizu-Wakamatsu offers a fascinating glimpse back in time.
+Well-preserved architecture and local businesses with centuries of history are still operating today

 Beyond the scenery, explore the arts and crafts of Aizu with its renowned lacquerware and unique style of pottery.
 And don’t forget to taste the sake of Aizu at one its local breweries, including the famous Suehiro Sake Brewery.